hololinked-dev/docs/docs/beginners-guide/articles/servers.md

 `id` is a unique name recognising the instantiated object, allowing multiple instances of the same class to have a remote interface.
 It is therefore a mandatory argument to be supplied to the `Thing` parent.
-Non-experts may use strings composed of characters, numbers, forward slashes etc., which looks like a part of a browser URL, but the general definition is that `id` should be a URI compatible string:
+Non-experts may use strings composed of characters, numbers, forward slashes etc., which look like a part of a browser URL, but the general definition is that `id` should be a URI compatible string:

 ```py title="Thing ID" linenums="1" hl_lines="3"